WhatDoIEvenNameThis/CricketTheHiveWing/README.md

 [Dni] : Proshippers,MAP,below 14 y.o or above 25,WEIRD yumeshippers,or are known for being problematic and not planning on changing

-[Int] : Everyone can unless in my dni list or I'm clearly upset (Which I VERY RARELY am)
+[Int] : Everyone can unless in my dni list or I'm upset (Except friends plus I very rarely get upset)

 Fandoms I'm in : Die of Death,Termination Proctol,Wings of Fire,Evade,Warrior Cats,Bad Things and Let Him Go .